How to remove coffee stains

 For carpets – Pour cold water continuously over it and rub it to remove stains.

 This step is for older stains or those especially persistent ones.
 Rub a small amount of detergent on that patch while the surface is still damp and let set for a few minutes.
 After 5 minutes, gently rub the area again with your finger and thoroughly rinse with cold water.
+For effective results, try out Bio-home’s natural detergent, or Delicate laundry detergent for special items.

 Mix vinegar, laundry detergent and water in equal parts into a paste.
 If the stain is on your shirt, it’s good to do a test on a small, unnoticeable area to make sure it doesn’t discolour the shirt.
 Then move on to tackle the stain.
 Rub it on the stain using a toothbrush or any other brushes to remove the stain properly.
 Finally, thoroughly rinse the fabric.